MicrosoftDocs/cpp-docs/docs/linux/connect-to-your-remote-linux-computer.md

    ![Remote Logging](media/remote-logging-vs2019.png)

-   Logs include connections, all commands sent to the remote machine (their text, exit code and execution time), and all writes from Visual Studio to the shell.
+   Logs include connections, all commands sent to the remote machine (their text, exit code and execution time), and all output from Visual Studio to the shell.
 Logging works for any cross-platform CMake project or MSBuild-based Linux project in Visual Studio.

    You can configure the output to go to a file or to the **Cross Platform Logging** pane in the Output Window.
 For MSBuild-based Linux projects, commands issued to the remote machine by MSBuild are not routed to the **Output Window** because they are emitted out-of-process.
 Instead, they are logged to a file with the "msbuild_" prefix.

+   ::: moniker-end

 ## Connect to WSL